Spoilers For Wednesday’s ‘General Hospital’: Oscar Rallies, Loved Ones Hope For Last-Minute Miracle

 — General Hospital (@GeneralHospital) April 25, 2019

 Sadly, this period tends to come not long before the patient involves dies.
-It may come minutes, hours, or perhaps a few days later later, but this brief period of lucidity seems to often come close to the time of death.
+It may come minutes, hours, or perhaps a few days before, but this brief period of lucidity seems to often come close to the time of death.

 Is that what is going to happen with Oscar during Wednesday’s show?
 General Hospital spoilers from the network have not revealed in any definitive way that the teen will die.
 However, all signs other than this new preview seem to point in that direction.